xetys/stytex.de/source/_posts/2016-02-01-spring-cloud-security-with-oauth2.markdown

 ### Why OAuth2?

 Despite microservices are a rather new topic in modern software development, OAuth2 is a well known authorization technology.
-It is widely used, to give developers of web application to access users data at Google/Facebook/GitHub directly from the foreign services in a secure way.
+It is widely used, to give web applications developers access to users data at Google/Facebook/GitHub directly from the foreign services in a secure way.
 But before I explain more details, I will first refocus, what we initially want to achieve: cloud security.

 So, what could we do generally, to gain/forbid access to resources inside the cloud to users?
 Let's take some dumb stupid ways.

-We could secure the edge server, assuming all the acces to our data will go through it.
-This is nearly the same as you would do with classic Spring Mvc Security.
-But there is no way of method mscurity and, what is the most important: your data is insecure from inside.
+We could secure the edge server, assuming all the access to our data will go through it.
+This is nearly the same as you would do with classic Spring MVC Security.
+But there is no way of method security and - what is the most important - your data is insecure from inside attacks.

 Other way: We share the user credential database for all services and authenticate the user on each service before access.
-Sounds somehow really stupid, but it's actually a working approach with all the spring security features avaible.
+Sounds somehow really stupid, but it's actually a working approach with all the spring security features available.

 Better way: The user authenticates on a authorization service, which maps the user session to a token.
-Any further API call to the resource services can provide this token.
+Any further API call to the resource services must provide this token.
 The services are able to recognize the provided token and ask the authorization service, which authorities this token grants, and who is the owner of this token.

 This sounds like a good solution, doesn't it?
 But what's about secure token transmission?
 How to distinguish between access from a user and access from another service (and this is also something we could need!)

 So this leads us to: OAuth2.
-Accessing sensible data from Facebook/Google is pretty much the same as accessing protected data from the own cloud.
+Accessing sensible data from Facebook/Google is pretty much the same as accessing protected data from the own backend.
 Since they are working for some years on this solution, we can apply this battleground approved solution for our needs.

 ## How OAuth2 works